 Laymance lighting products are available throughout the Houston area, and while they are a respected brand, they don’t offer the breadth of features that Phantom’s products do.
-Optical framing projectors are impressive pieces of technology, and it’s important to compare features between brands before selecting one.
-A well designed projector should be able to provide many years of excellent performance efficiently and safely.
-Phantom’s projectors are built with these principles in mind and can be customized to best fit into the venue’s or home’s surroundings.
+Optical framing projectors are impressive pieces of technology, and every brand has its own set of compelling features.

 What makes Phantom’s projectors the superior choice when compared to Laymance lighting?

-- Masking methods: Most illumination companies only offer a single masking method (a hand cut template) for their projectors, which greatly reduces ease of use and versatility.
-Phantom can also provide a hand cut template for a venue or home, but this is only recommended for subjects with a unique shape, like sculptures.
-For paintings, photographs and other rectangular pieces, Phantom recommends its adjustable shutters.
-Adjustable shutters are easy to use and don’t have to be confined to a single piece like a hand cut template is.
-That means a homeowner or venue manager can switch out artwork at a moment’s notice with only minor adjustments.
+- Masking methods: Most companies only offer a single masking method (a hand cut template) for their projectors, which greatly reduces ease of use and versatility.
+Phantom can also provide a hand cut template for its projectors, and this is ideal for subjects with a unique shape, like a sculpture.
+Paintings, photographs and other rectangular pieces, though, are usually paired with adjustable shutters.
+Adjustable shutters are easy to use and can illuminate a variety of subjects with only minor tweaks.
+That means new exhibits can be switched out at a moment’s notice with only minor adjustments.

 - Voltage options: Other companies typically only offer a single voltage option (120V).
 Phantom has a 120V version of its projector but also offers a 277V version of its optical projector.
 This model is comparable to many stage projectors used in professional settings.

-- Housing options: Laymance lighting projectors are only available with a single housing option, which can make for difficult installation in some settings.
-Phantom produces five different housing options for its projectors, each of them formatted for a particular purpose.
-For example, some are ideal when there is no bottom access available, while another is for buildings with little ceiling depth.
+- Housing options: Laymance Lighting projectors are only available with a single housing option, which can make for a difficult installation in some settings.
+Phantom produces five housing options for its projectors, each of them formatted for a particular purpose.
+For example, Phantom’s Top Access housing is designed for settings where there is no bottom access available, while its New Construction housing is perfect for buildings that don’t have a sheetrock ceiling in place yet.
 Extra housing options means the installer can easily set the projector and do it without having to tear up the ceiling.

 - Transformer options: Few companies allow the client to pick the transformer of their choice, but Phantom considers this another important part of the customization process.
 Electrical transformers are lighter and smaller, making them easier to conceal and place in compact settings.
 Magnetic transformers, though, run at a lower temperature and last much longer, so they only have to be replaced occasionally.